 Regardless of which type of diet you choose to follow, tracking your daily food intake is one of the best ways to ensure you are sticking to your calorie and macro goals.
 In one study, participants who logged their food intake lost twice as much weight as those who did not.
 And additional studies continue to find a link between self-monitoring your diet and weight loss (5).

-Tracking your calories is also the easiest way to hold yourself accountable and give yourself daily confirmation that you are sticking to your diet.
+Tracking your calories is also the easiest way to hold yourself accountable and give yourself a daily confirmation that you are sticking to your diet.
 It’s also one of the best ways to see where you may want to consider making some changes.

 I cannot stress this enough: If you aren't counting calories, losing weight is going to be pretty damn hard.
 You don't need to starve yourself, you just need to hit your calorie goals consistently.
 Get this part right and everything else becomes easier.